 Assessments of stocks require basic information such as abundance, trends in abundance, and numbers of removals (from direct catches, by-catch, and other sources of mortality).
 Additional information on the species such as survival rate, reproductive rate, age at first reproduction, etc., are also essential for population modelling.
-The assessments of the status of marine mammals management units are conducted by the Scientific Committee, usually during species-specific Working Groups, to which participate non-NAMMCO and NAMMCO international scientists with expertise on the species in question, the threats of concerns, and population modelling.
+The Scientific Committee evaluates the status of marine mammal management units through species-specific Working Groups.
+In these, international scientists, both from NAMMCO and non-NAMMCO, contribute their expertise on species, threats, and population modeling.

 NAMMCO seeks to implement an Ecosystem Approach to management, where marine mammals are seen as a part of the whole ecosystem, and where all human impacts are taken into account, not only hunting.
 See section on How humans affect marine mammals.